mfallll/NetSim/googletest-master/docs/advanced.md

 template <typename Factory>
 TestInfo* RegisterTest(const char* test_suite_name, const char* test_name,
                        const char* type_param, const char* value_param,
-                       const char* file, int line, Factory factory);
+                       const char* file, int line, Factory Factory);
 ```

-The `factory` argument is a factory callable (move-constructible) object or
+The `Factory` argument is a Factory callable (move-constructible) object or
 function pointer that creates a new instance of the Test object.
 It handles
 ownership to the caller.
 The signature of the callable is `Fixture*()`, where
 `Fixture` is the test fixture class for the test.
 All tests registered with the
 same `test_suite_name` must return the same fixture type.
 This is checked at
 runtime.

-The framework will infer the fixture class from the factory and will call the
+The framework will infer the fixture class from the Factory and will call the
 `SetUpTestSuite` and `TearDownTestSuite` for it.

 Must be called before `RUN_ALL_TESTS()` is invoked, otherwise behavior is